Community

 Commitment to Education

-The VTCI Scholarship Program awards 20 scholarships every year to deserving students in South Texas.
-These scholarships are valued at $3,000 and are renewable up to three additional years or until a bachelor’s degree is earned.
-Recipients must maintain residency requirements, satisfactory academic performance (2.0 GPA on a 4.0 scale) and full-time enrollment status at an accredited 2 or 4 year college or university.
-The renewal award amount will be increased by $250 each year if the student maintains a 3.0 grade point average or better in the prior year of college.
+Awards are renewable up to three additional years or until a bachelor’s degree is earned, whichever occurs first, based on recipients maintaining satisfactory academic performance (2.0 GPA on a 4.0 scale) and full-time enrollment status at an accredited two-or four-year college or university.
+The renewal award amount will include a bonus of $250 each year the student maintains a 3.0 GPA (on a 4.0 scale) or better in the prior year of college.
 Students may transfer to another accredited institution without penalty of losing their awards.
+The student must be a dependent child of a current Cooperative member who resides in the Valley Telephone Cooperative service territory.

 Community Partnership